realm-project/dcm/README.md

 ### Starting From Scratch

 If you want to work at an even lower level, producing and consuming DeviceEvent objects directly, you can create your own class which interacts with a DeviceEventBus directly.
-A simple examine of such a class is shown below.
+A simple example of such a class is shown below.

 ```java